Masq Magazine explores Migration, Identity and Representation through art.

 Masq is about creating a space in which such voices can be heard.

-Our goal is to increase the representation of artists of colour, while also showcasing projects and commentary on themes like culture, identity, diaspora and belonging.
+Our goal is to increase the representation of artists of colour from around the world, while also showcasing projects and commentary on themes like culture, identity, diaspora and belonging.

 For us, the arts are a powerful tool for people to shape and share their own stories, and for these narratives to reverberate back to others who may see themselves reflected, connected, perhaps even validated through these expressions.

-If you are an artist of colour and are interested in writing or contributing any work to Masq, we would be love to hear from you.
+If you are an artist of colour and are interested in writing or contributing to Masq, we would be love to hear from you.

 Stay tuned for our first print issue!